Taxstra Logo

 Watch Out

-Red flag scenario: You work on-site 40+ hours/week, report to a manager, use company software and equipment, cannot take other clients, and are told when to work.
+Red flag scenario: You work on-site 40+ hours a week, report to a manager, use company software and equipment, cannot take other clients, and are told when to work.
 This is almost certainly W-2, regardless of the 1099 label.
 Misclassification risk is high.

 Misclassification Penalties & Risk